Shrine of the Sacred Heart

-The Shrine of the Sacred Heart is a Roman Catholic parish established in 1899 in the Mount Pleasant/Columbia Heights neighborhood of Washington D.C.
+The Shrine of the Sacred Heart is a Catholic parish established in 1899 in the Mount Pleasant/Columbia Heights neighborhood of Washington D.C.
 The parish church is a large domed Byzantine structure modeled after the Cathedral in Ravenna, Italy.

 The current church is actually the second that the Shrine of the Sacred Heart community has called home.
 The original red brick structure was dedicated in 1901, and the current structure in 1922.
-Both buildings were influenced by the City Beautiful architectural movement which overtook Washington from 1901 to 1910.
+Both buildings were influenced by the City Beautiful architectural movement, which overtook Washington from 1901 to 1910.
+The building was listed on the National Register of Historic Places in 2026.

 The parish was originally part of the Archdiocese of Baltimore before the establishment of the Archdiocese of Washington in 1939.